© Crown copyright 2020

 2.3 This type of club may offer individual sporting memberships and also a membership package for all eligible sports.
 For example, a club offering tennis and squash may offer a tennis membership, a squash membership and a dual membership for tennis and squash.
 When considering the membership fees and costs of membership the club should look at the most expensive single sport memberships.
 CASCs are not required to meet the membership requirements on memberships that are for more than one sport.
 For example:

 A single integrated multi-sport club offers 3 sports - football, rugby and cricket.
 The membership fee for each sport is £120 a year or you can have a membership for all three sports for £200.
 The cricket club has the most additional costs on top of the membership fee, making it the most expensive sport.

 This club needs to check whether the costs of membership for cricket are more than £520 a year.

 In this case the costs of membership for cricket are £190 a year so no provision is needed for those on low or modest incomes.

 3. One club made up of different sporting sections

 3.1 Some clubs offering more than one sport choose to set up sporting sections.
-For HM Revenue and Customs (HMRC) to register this type of club it needs to make sure that this is really one club and not a group of clubs using the same facilities.
+For HMRC to register this type of club it needs to make sure that this is really one club and not a group of clubs using the same facilities.

-3.3 To accept that this type of club is suitable for CASC status HMRC would need to see evidence that:
+3.3 To accept that this type of club is suitable for CASC status we would need to see evidence that:

 - you have a single set of financial accounts for the club - if the sporting sections keep their own accounts they should be consolidated at the end of the year